Ordinance Power of the President of the Philippines: Proclamations

 Proclamations (Filipino: Pagpahayag), according to Book III, Title I, Chapter II, Section 4 of Administrative Code of 1987, refer to the "Acts of the President fixing a date or declaring a status or condition of public moment or interest, upon the existence of which the operation of a specific law or regulation is made to depend."
 A notable example of a proclamation is Proclamation No. 1081, which declared martial law on September 23, 1972."

 Memorandum orders

 Memorandum orders (Filipino: Kautusang Panandaan), according to Book III, Title I, Chapter II, Section 5 of Administrative Code of 1987, refer to the "Acts of the President on matters of administrative detail or of subordinate or temporary interest which only concern a particular officer or office of the Government."

 Memorandum circulars

-Memorandum circulars (Filipino: Memorandum sirkular), according to Book III, Title I, Chapter II, Section 6 of Administrative Code of 1987, refer to the "Acts of the President on matters relating to internal administration, which the President desires to bring to the attention of all or some of the departments, agencies, bureaus or offices of the Government, for information or compliance."
+Memorandum circulars (Filipino: Panandaang Pang-ikot), according to Book III, Title I, Chapter II, Section 6 of Administrative Code of 1987, refer to the "Acts of the President on matters relating to internal administration, which the President desires to bring to the attention of all or some of the departments, agencies, bureaus or offices of the Government, for information or compliance."